See and Do in Edinburgh

 Edinburgh’s second focal point seen from anywhere in the city is Arthur’s Seat, the main peak of the group of hills in Holyrood Park.
 The climb to the top is relatively quick, and the effort is richly rewarded with stunning panoramic views of the city and beyond.

-Set in the beautiful Inverleith area, the Botanic Gardens offer visitors the chance to stroll through beautifully maintained gardens, explore contemporary art exhibits, and to learn about the research taking place within.
-The Temperate House is a particularly delightful treat.
+Set in the beautiful Inverleith area, the Royal Botanic Garden offers visitors the chance to stroll through beautifully maintained gardens, explore contemporary art exhibits, and to learn about the research taking place within.
+The Temperate Palm House is a particular highlight.

 Mary King’s Close

 These alleyways are the subject of many myths and legends about ghosts, murders and plague victims left to die walled up in their homes.
-A very popular tourist activity, any fan of ghost stories will want to put this at the top of their list.
+Any fan of ghost stories will want to put this at the top of their list.